What Does It Mean to Have Medicaid Planning

 In reality, Medicaid planning can often be the single best investment one can make just in terms of pure financial returns.

-If I told you that by investing between $2,000 and $5,000 (my typical Medicaid planning fees - they can sometimes be slightly lower or certainly higher depending on the complexity of the planning required), that I could guarantee a return of an extra $1,200.00 to $9,000.00 per month or more toward my client's long-term care costs (depending on whether the medicaid recipient was living at home, in an ALF or nursing home), and that this was all legal and ethical (nothing is hidden, in fact, I tell Medicaid exactly what I'm doing and why under Federal and Florida state law my client is entitled to benefits); AND without having to spend-down all of their assets; would that seem like a good investment?
+If I told you that by investing between $7,000 and $11,000 (my typical Medicaid planning fees - they can sometimes be slightly lower or certainly higher depending on the complexity of the planning required), that I could guarantee a return of an extra $1,400.00 to $10,000.00 per month or more toward my client's long-term care costs (depending on whether the Medicaid recipient was living at home, in an ALF or nursing home), and that this was all legal and ethical (nothing is hidden, in fact, I tell Medicaid exactly what I'm doing and why under Federal and Florida state law my client is entitled to benefits); AND without having to spend-down all of their assets; would that seem like a good investment?
 Of course.
-That isn't to say that I waive a magic wand and all is well.
-All Medicaid planning strategies come with pros and cons.
-But with the right combination of planning tools at our disposal we can really minimize the drawbacks.

-In the grander scheme of things, long-term care can not only be very expensive, but families will always want the security and comfort of knowing their loved ones are receiving the care they need, but could not otherwise afford.
+In the grander scheme of things, long-term care can not only be very expensive, but families will always want the security and comfort of knowing their loved ones are receiving the care they need but could not otherwise afford.
 Another explanation to take into account is how becoming Medicaid eligible, without spending all of your money first, is very complicated, and even the smallest of errors can result in a denial of benefits.
 This can be devastating to the health and happiness of the applicant, along with their caregivers and family members.

 Last but not least, getting involved in Medicaid Planning would help to ensure that a healthy spouse, who lives at home, will have the financial assets required to continue doing so and to prevent the family from being financially burdened due to a relative that requires expensive long-term care.